Kang Daniel: 2020–2021: Cyan, Magenta, Yellow, and MC ventures

-In celebration of his two-year anniversary as a solo artist, Kang held a virtual reality (VR) fan meeting on July 25.
+In celebration of his second anniversary as a solo artist, Kang held a virtual reality (VR) fan meeting on July 25.
 In the same month, Kang was selected as the fixed MC for Mnet's first-ever female dance crew competition show Street Woman Fighter.
-His background in breakdancing and knowledge of street dance culture were qualifications cited by the show's producer for selecting him as the official host.
+His background in breakdancing and first-hand knowledge of street dance culture were qualifications cited by the show's producer for selecting him as the official host.
 In September 2021, Kang was featured on Japanese musician Miyavi's "Hush Hush" from the studio album Imaginary.
 He also joined the lineup for "Cyworld BGM 2021", a large-scale project to remake the top 100 BGM songs that were most popular on the Cyworld platform in the 2000s.
 As the 14th track of the project, Kang and his labelmate Chancellor released a remake of Epik High's "Fly" on November 16.
 That same month, Kang was re-selected as the fixed MC for the spin-off show Street Dance Girls Fighter.
-In December, he reunited with nine other members of Wanna One for a special group performance at the 2021 Mnet Asian Music Awards.
+In December, he reunited with nine other members of Wanna One for a special performance at the 2021 Mnet Asian Music Awards that included a new single by the group titled "Beautiful (Part.3)".